Calbabreaker/yacpm/README.md

 ## Additional Options

-You can log everything by setting verbose to true in `yacpm.json`:
+You can log all commands and their output verbose to true in `yacpm.json`:

 ```json
 {